JDLeongomez/JDL_website/content/en/authors/juan-felipe-perez-ariza/_index.md

 ---
 # Display name
-title: Juan F. Ariza
+title: Juan Felipe Pérez Ariza

 # Weight
 weight: 2019

 # Username (this should match the folder name)
 authors:
-- juan-f-ariza
+- juan-felipe-perez-ariza

 # Is this the primary user of the site?
 superuser: false